بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 “Camel’s in the Tent” – The Plot

-Unlike the first Chick tract we examined (“Allah Had No Son”), this tract does not involve any single plot, but is rather a propaganda tract which attempts to warn Americans and westerners in general about the perceived threat of Islam to their societies.
+Unlike the first Chick tract we examined (“Allah Had No Son”), this tract does not involve any single plot but is rather a propaganda tract that attempts to warn Americans and westerners in general about the perceived threat of Islam to their societies.
 It is one of Chick’s most xenophobic and racist tracts.

 The opening scene is of a camel suffering in the cold of a “wintry night”.
 In order to escape the low temperature, the camel asks his owner (a “sheik” who is sleeping soundly in his warm tent) if he could: